freshworks/crayons/src/components/button/readme.md

 # Button (fw-button)
-fw-button displays a button that enables specific actions based on the button type.
+fw-button displays a button on the user interface and enables performing specific actions based on the button type.
 The button’s label can be a text, icon, or both.

 ## Usage